prashant235913/Octernship/README.md

 <h4>Task Expectations</h4>
 We want you to identify a unique monetization opportunity with B2C AI applications.
 The solution should be both feasible and should also have potential to generate positive cashflow in a 10 period timeframe.

+<h3>Task submission</h4>

+Students are expected to use the GitHub Flow when working on their project.
+Making changes on the auto generated feedback branch to complete the task Using the auto generated Feedback Pull Request for review and submission Using GitHub Discussions to ask any relevant questions regarding the project